-BACHELOR’S DEGREE: As this is a postgraduate program, you must already be a university graduate to apply.
-Candidates who do not have their final year results can apply for the intake but SP Jain can only make a conditional offer.
+As the MGB is a postgraduate program, you must already be a university graduate to apply.
+Applicants who do not have their final year results can apply for the intake but SP Jain Global can only make a conditional offer.

-WORK EXPERIENCE: The candidate must have 0-3 years of full-time work experience.
+The applicant must have less than 3 years of full-time work experience.

 Acceptable scores are as follows:

 English Language Test scores must be submitted on or before August 5, 2019 (for the September 2019 intake) and December 5, 2019 (for the January 2020 intake).
 Only test scores obtained in the last 2 years will be considered valid.

 SP Jain Global requires candidates to take one of the following aptitude tests: GMAT, GRE, CAT or SP Jain Aptitude Test (SPJAT).

 Candidates may apply even if they have not yet taken the aptitude test, or if their scores are pending.
 However, candidates will not be shortlisted for evaluation until they submit final test scores.
 We accept the best score from any of these tests with a minimum test score of: